seldonian-framework/Tutorials/_tutorials/fair_loans_tutorial.md

         )
 {% endhighlight python %}

-We will first run our two baseline experiments , which we can do by calling the <code class='highlight'>run_baseline_experiment()</code> method of the plot generator and passing in the baseline model name of choice.
+We will first run our two baseline experiments, which we can do by calling the <code class='highlight'>run_baseline_experiment()</code> method of the plot generator and passing in the baseline model name of choice.

 {% highlight python %}
     # Baseline models
     if run_experiments:
         plot_generator.run_baseline_experiment(
-            model_name='dummy_classifier',verbose=True)
+            model_name='random_classifier',verbose=True)

         plot_generator.run_baseline_experiment(
             model_name='logistic_regression',verbose=True)